| Russian

 completing the Fourteenth General Review of Quotas.
 We ask the Fund to report on

+progress achieved in these areas at our next meeting.
 5. We thank the Executive Board for its report on Fund governance

 reforms.
 We ask the Executive Board to continue to examine the full